 Trix Mulder is a PhD

-Veli Kaplan is a PhD student at the University of Groningen since 2017 and his research has focused on "cost effectiveness in cyber related law enforcement and intelligence operations".
-In project, funded by the European Union (Horizon 2020 Research and Innovation Programme under the Marie Skłodowska-Curie Grant Agreement No. 722482), he seeks to identify the properties of cybercrimes, current legal framework and their cost impacts on law enforcement.
-Under the supervision of Prof Joe Cannataci and Prof Hans Vedder, he aims to establish the model for a cost-effective law enforcement, including prevention and investigation, as well as intelligence.
-Veli has BA degrees in Law Enforcement and Economics from Turkish National Police Academy and Ankara University, respectively.
-He continued his academic career in the UK with MSc Economics (University of Exeter), LLM Master of Law (University of Exeter), and MA by Research Law (University of Leeds).
-Before joining to the University of Groningen, Veli worked for Ministry of Interior, Turkey as a Chief Inspector.
+Veli Kaplan is a PhD student at the University of Groningen and his research focused on "cost-effectiveness in cyber related law enforcement and intelligence operations".
+In the ESSENTIAL project, he seeks to identify the properties of cybercrimes, the current legal framework, and their cost impacts on law enforcement.
+He aims to establish the model for cost-effective law enforcement, including prevention and investigation, as well as intelligence.

 |Last modified:||07 December 2022 3.25 p.m.|